wso2/docs-choreo-dev/en/docs/develop-components/develop-services/develop-a-service-with-docker.md

 ### Learn the repository file structure

-It is important to understand the purpose of the key files in the sample service application.
+It is important to understand the purpose of the key files in the sample service.
 The following table provides a brief overview of each file in the greeter service:

 !!! note
     The specified file paths are relative to `<sample-repository-dir>/go/greeter`